 As the door opens, the extension spring contracts and loses its pull.
 Meanwhile, the angle between the lever arm and the door changes, such that pivot point holds more of the door weight.
 When the door is fully open, the small amount of stretch that remains in the extension spring holds the weight of the door that has not been transferred to the pivot point.

 Most one-piece single panel doors are not quite as basic as described above, though their design functions following these principles.
 While some doors use a horizontal track to control the top of the door, other hardware fully supports the door without needing the track.

 Standard single panel door extension springs look very similar to the extension springs on sectional overhead garage doors.
-One visible difference between these springs, however, is that one-piece springs are shorter than sectional extension springs.
+One visible difference between these springs, however, is that one-piece door springs are shorter than sectional extension springs.
 Yet at the same time, single panel springs can have a few of the same types of spring ends.

 If your hardware includes horizontal track that supports the top of the door when it opens, you will need to make some careful measurements.
 Some of these measurements will be most accurate if you use a caliper, while others will require the use of a tape measure.
 If you do not have the horizontal track, jump down to our section on Holmes One-Piece Single Panel Door Springs.

 There are three important measurements of your spring that you will need to take.
 These measurements need to be accurate, or your door may not operate properly.
 The measurements are: length, wire size, and inside diameter.
 Read the instructions below to ensure that you properly measure your one-piece spring.

 After you have made these measurements, be sure to follow our instructions to ensure that your measurements are accurate.
 Due to the nature of this product, we do not accept returns on standard one-piece extension springs except in the case of a manufacturing defect or an error for which we are responsible.